1. Home

 When should I replace my furnace?

-There are several signs that it’s time to replace your furnace.
+There are several signs it’s time to replace your furnace.
 Loss of heating power, unequal heating throughout your home, a furnace running nearly constantly, higher energy bills, strange sounds, and bad odors or fumes are some potential problems with an old furnace.

 What is a heat pump?